 - For safety purposes all stages of the challenge must be supported, with the supporters acting as witnesses of the attempt.

 - There is no set route for the challenge – the only rule being that each Lake, Mere and Water must be visited.
-Those attempting the challenge are expected to devise their own route.
+The route taken by Dave Makin and Andy Pooler during their successful attempt in 2012 is shown on the maps below and a copy of their schedule is here.

 - A record sheet must be completed.
 This and a written report should be returned to Rob Green if the attempt is successful and if you wish it to be recorded as such.